cohml/nerdart/README.md

 Note that all options are optional.
 If none are passed, the selected artwork will be generated with all default values.

+To create a new artwork `foo`, start by initializing it from a template:

+    nerdart template foo

+This will write a `foo.py` file inside `nerdart/art` with the basic structure already filled out, ensuring compatibility with the rest of the `nerdart` package.

 # Have fun!